Li-Heng-LH/JavaAssociateRevision/README.md

 ### static ###
 * static methods cannot be abstract.
 See below.
+* Question: can static methods be private?
+Yes.
 * Question: can static methods be overridden?
-* Question: can static methods be private?
+Not exactly overridden.
+But it has no errors.
+[Reference](http://geekexplains.blogspot.com/2008/06/can-you-override-static-methods-in-java.html)
+Static methods are class methods.
+Which static methods to use is resolved during compile time, using only the compile time type information.
 &nbsp;

 ### private ###